Aug 28, 2020

 The Oregon Climate Action Plan (OCAP) is the most sweeping set of climate actions in our state’s history, using multiple policy tools to point us toward a 100% Clean Economy.
 OCAP sets an overall mandatory target for lowering climate pollution in Oregon at least 45% below 1990 levels by 2035, and at least 80% below 1990 levels by 2050.
 These targets are a minimum!
 Not as far as we need, but a tremendous running start and one of the most ambitious targets in the U.S.

-Holding the largest polluters accountable: Cap & Reduce
+Holding the largest polluters accountable: Climate Protection Program

-One policy tool in the OCAP toolbox is known as Cap & Reduce, referring to a limit or “cap” to be placed on climate pollution and then year after year requiring large polluters to reduce what they put into our air by switching to clean power from fossil fuels.
+One policy tool in the OCAP toolbox is known as the Climate Protection Program, or informally as "cap & reduce" referring to a limit or “cap” to be placed on climate pollution and then year after year requiring large polluters to reduce what they put into our air by switching to clean power from fossil fuels.

 Done well, Cap & Reduce can deliver great benefits: